slchorne/apibrowser/README.md

 The \_ref may also have changed, DO NOT ASSUME that you can re-use the original
 \_ref, always use the one returned by the most recent request.

+## How can modify or add an ip address?

+> You can't, you won't, dont

+Learn the object types, learn nios

+Address are **read only**

 ## Adding an object